 PnP & Me

-Gay, bi, queer men, and gender diverse people who use meth have unique health needs when it comes to our drug use, our sex lives, and the interconnected relationships between them.
+Gay, bi, queer men, and gender diverse people who use drugs have unique health needs when it comes to our drug use, our sex lives, and the interconnected relationships between them.
 While we may use drugs during sex for many pleasurable and beneficial reasons, sometimes our substance use can also negatively interact with our mental, physical, social, and sexual health.
 Sometimes we find that the way we use drugs during sex no longer suits the life we want to live.

 Want to talk about how you parTy and play in a supportive environment among peers?
 HIM is here for you!

-PnP & Me is a harm reduction-based program, which means that abstinence is not a requirement.
+PnP & Me is a harm reduction-based program, which means that abstinence is not required.
 Your health goals may include sobriety, or they may include reduced use and safer use.
 You may also set other goals that relate to meth and sex, such as coping with internalized shame, increasing condom use, decreasing social isolation, negotiating firmer boundaries while having sex, or any other changes that support your wellbeing.

 Incentives for attendance and for reaching your health goals.